-If, after reading the guidance, you require further information on how to implement the assessment, please contact Peter Roberts, Social Enterprise Development Manager on 01325 388713
+This is a generic document that will require interpretation in particular circumstances.
+If, after reading the guidance, you require further information on how to implement the assessment, please contact Peter Roberts, Social Enterprise Development Manager 01325 388713

-Q.1 Is your service/policy/change accessible to all disabled people?
+Q.1 Is your strategy and the actions it proposes accessible to everyone within the community?
 Bear in mind any economic, social, environmental, physical, intellectual, cultural, linguistic, technological or other barriers.